osctl - command line interface for container management.

 containers to that node.
 Once transfered, the key can be authorized using

-receive authorized-keys add
+receive authorized-keys add or receive authorized-keys set.

 The container transfer consists of several steps:

-is used to prepare environment on the destination node
+ct send config is used to prepare environment on the destination node

-optionally syncs rootfs changes, can be called multiple timesct send state
+and copy configurationct send rootfs sends over the container's rootfsct send sync optionally syncs rootfs changes, can be called multiple timesct send state stops the container on the source node, performs

-another rootfs sync and finally starts the container on the destination nodect send cleanup
+another rootfs sync and finally starts the container on the destination nodect send cleanup is used to remove the container from the source nodeUp until ct send state, the send can be cancelled using

-ct send
+ct send cancel.

 Useful commands:

-.
+each entity has command assets.
 It prints a list of all managed resources,

 their purpose and state.
-Command healthcheck
+Command healthcheck then checks the state

 of all assets of selected pools and reports errors.